dinavinter/agent-mcp-zone/templates/mcp-layer-typescript/README.md

 This template provides a minimal TypeScript-based MCP proxy layer.
 It proxies requests to a downstream MCP server, adds OpenTelemetry tracing, and demonstrates generic behavior by appending a `proxyProcessed` field to JSON responses.

 ## Features
-- Express proxy with `http-proxy-middleware`
+- MCP proxy built with `mcp-proxy`
-- OpenTelemetry instrumentation using the NodeSDK and OTLP HTTP exporter
+- `tapTransport` integration that emits OpenTelemetry spans
 - Simple `/tool` endpoint for testing

 ## Running locally